 Resource Library

-2/1/23 – While land conservation and affordable housing are often pitted against one another as an “either/or” proposition, the reality is that Connecticut communities need both.
-Along with our program partners at Land Trust Alliance and the Trust for Public Land, this summit consisted of a full-day exploration of how housing and conservation groups can work together to achieve greater good.
-Discussions covered successful examples of collaboration, and how such efforts can lead to healthier, more equitable housing, to more land conservation in our communities, and to increased funding for joint projects.
+While land conservation and affordable housing are often framed as competing priorities, Connecticut communities need both to thrive.
+In partnership with the Land Trust Alliance and the Trust for Public Land, CLCC hosted a full-day event exploring how housing and conservation organizations can collaborate for greater impact.
+The discussions highlighted successful partnerships, demonstrating how joint efforts can foster healthier, more equitable housing, expand land conservation, and unlock additional funding for shared initiatives.

 Presentations and Resources